DanielHolmelund/the-political-debate-in-britain-illuminated-through-quantitative-methods/content/_index.md

 <img src="/images/Plotly_month.gif" width="1000" />

-(Disclaimer: In the above plot the values out from the bars have no meaning in relation.
-The x-axis describes the normalized frequency of topics)
+**Disclaimer:** In the plot above, the values on the bars have no meaning in relation.
+The x-axis describes the normalised frequency of topics.

-To fulfill the purpose of this analysis the following research questions will be adressed:
+To fulfill this analysis the following research questions will be adressed:

+* What insights can be obtained from using traditional text-mining methods such as TF-IDF?
-* How can the political activity at the British Parliament be modelled as a network?
+* How can the political activity in the British Parliament be modelled as a network?
 * What insights can be obtained from using a network science approach?
-* What insights can be obtained from using traditional text-mining methods such as TF-IDF and LDA?
 * How can text-mining and network science approaches be combined to provide a holistic understanding of potential political communities and the topics discussed within a community?

-The following sections will be a high-level presentation of the insights gained when applying different analytic methods to the data obtained from the two Parliament houses in the UK.
-For a more in-depth and under the hood explanation of the project please refer to our [Explainer Notebook](explainer-notebook.html).
+In the following sections there will be a high-level presentation of the insights gained from applying different analytical methods to the data obtained from the two Parliament houses in the United Kingdom.
+For a more in-depth and under the hood explanation of the project we refer you to our [Explainer Notebook](explainer-notebook.html).

-For a breif introduction to the purpose and scope for this project check out the following pitch:
+For a breif introduction to the purpose and scope for this project check out the following video-pitch:

 <iframe
     width="640"